 Each team is then invited to briefly present their collage – which can be used as a poster to hang on the wall after the workshop.
 The final debrief is a collective discussion about climate change and its impacts on our collective and individual trajectories.
 Solutions and changes on the personal, economic or political level can be discussed.

-The Climate Collage comes up in 2 versions – adult or standard, and kid (from 7 to 14 years old).
-There are 42 cards in the standard version, while the kid version only has 21 cards with more simple texts and more clues to find the relationships between them.
+The Climate Collage comes up in 2 versions – standard/adult, and kid (from 7 to 14 years old).
+There are 42 cards in the standard version, while the kid version only has 21 cards with simpler texts and more clues to find the relationships between them.